learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 How would we go about changing only the second "Hello!" to "Goodbye!"?

-Here we're going to use a hodgepodge of `methods` to accomplish the goal.
+Here we're going to use a mix of different `methods` to accomplish the goal.

 Let's start by getting the `<main>` element